belzetrigger/MeteoAlarmEU/README.md

 ![settings](https://github.com/belzetrigger/domoticz-MeteoAlarmEU/raw/master/resources/unit_en_ml_warnings.PNG)

 ## Summary
-This is a virtual hardware plugin that adds information about extrem weather from [meteoalarm.eu](http://www.meteoalarm.eu/) to your [Domoticz](https://www.domoticz.com/) interface.
+This is a virtual hardware plugin that adds information about extreme weather from [meteoalarm.eu](http://www.meteoalarm.eu/) to your [Domoticz](https://www.domoticz.com/) interface.
 Therefore it will generate two new alert sensors showing latest warnings.
 One for today and another one for tomorrow.

 As this is a european meteorological service it only works in Europe.
 And you also shoud check [meteoalarm.eu](http://www.meteoalarm.eu/about.php?lang=en_UK) if your country is participating.

 This plugin is open source.

 ## Installation and Setup
-- a running Domoticz, tested with 4.10038
+- a running Domoticz, tested with 4.10038 and 2020.1
 - Python 3
 - install needed python moduls:
   - beautifullsoup bs4
   - feedparser
+  - you can use `pip3 install -r requirements.txt`
 - clone project
     - go to `domoticz/plugins` directory
     - clone the project